The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Toric Calabi-Yau Varieties

-In summary, this hypersurface in $\IC^4$, with $(0,0,0,0)$ as its singular point, is an affine, toric, Calabi-Yau 3-fold, called the {\red {\bf conifold}}.
-In fact, just like the ordinary double point \eqref{C2A1} is the total space of the cotangent bundle over $S^2$ (as a local K3 surface), this is the total space of the cotangent bundle over $S^3$.
+In summary, this hypersurface in $\IC^4$, with $(0,0,0,0)$ as its singular point, is an affine, toric, Calabi-Yau 3-fold, called the {\red conifold} in the physics literature.
+In the mathematics literature, it is just called a quadric hypersurface in $\IC^4$, the 3-dimensional version of the ordinary double point in \eqref{C2A1}.

+Topologically, the conifold is the total space of the cotangent bundle over $S^2$ (as a local K3 surface), this is the total space of the cotangent bundle over $S^3$.
 The metric (the 3-complex-dimensional analogue of Eguchi-Hanson \cite{EHmetric}), was found in \cite{Candelas:1989js}.
 It is also a conical metric in the sense that the Calabi-Yau metric can be put in the form of \eqref{C3S5}, but now the base, instead of being $S^5$, is a 5-manifold known rather esoterically as $T^{1,1}$ \cite{Candelas:1989js}.
 For a summary table of some of the most studied toric Calabi-Yau 3-folds and their toric diagrams, see p9 of \cite{He:2016fnb}.
 Further pedagogical material on toric Calabi-Yau 3-folds, quivers and related physics and mathematics can also be found in cit.~ibid.

 The conifold is one of the central objects in the mathematics and physics of mirror symmetry and geometric transitions and deserves a monograph by itself.
 Sadly, due to spacetime constraints as well as the theme of this book, we shall only make two remarks.